Griefed/ServerPackCreator/backend/main/resources/README.md

 If you wish to run ServerPackCreator with your locale (if it is already supported), you can either:
 1. Run `java -jar ServerPackCreator-X.X.X.jar -lang your_locale` for example `java -jar ServerPackCreator-X.X.X.jar -lang en_us`.
 This will create the lang.properties-file with your specified locale.
 2. Running `java -jar ServerPackCreator-x.x.x.jar` without `-lang en_us` or any other language will set the locale to en_us by default and create the lang.properties-file.
-3. Create a `lang.properties`-file in the same directory as ServerPackCreator-X-X-X.jar and input your locale like this `lang=your_locale` for example `lang=en_us`
+3. Modify the `serverpackcreator.properties`-file in the same directory as ServerPackCreator-X-X-X.jar and set your locale like this `lang=your_locale` for example `lang=en_us`

-See [SUPPORTED_LANGUAGES](https://github.com/Griefed/ServerPackCreator/blob/main/src/main/java/de/griefed/serverpackcreator/i18n/LocalizationManager.java) in `LocalizationManager.java` for a list of supported locales.

 ## 7.2 Using the GUI